Midmuir Drove Road

 OS Landranger 49 (Oban & East Mull) and 50 (Glen Orchy & Loch Etive)

 As its name suggests this path was used by drovers.
-Haldane's The Drove Roads of Scotland (1952) discusses the heavy use of this route by droving traffic in the eighteenth and first half of the nineteenth centuries.
+ARB Haldane's book The Drove Roads of Scotland (1952) discusses the heavy use of this route by droving traffic in the eighteenth and first half of the nineteenth centuries.
 A lot of cattle were raised in Mull, travelled from there via Kerrera and in the main along this route to reach the crossing point of Loch Awe at Taychreggan and thence onwards to the trysts at Crieff and later Falkirk.
 Kilmore and Kilchrennan themselves also held local markets.

 The importance of this moorland route is also reflected by reports of thieves preying on the traders attending the market at Kilmore.
 It is said that money was extorted from chapmen and merchants using routes such as this one between Kilmore and Kilchrenan.